rezafouladian/MacintoshPortable/PortableTesting.md

 ## Low Voltage Cutoff
 ## External Video +5V
 ## Battery Compartment/Switch
+With the battery cover off and the switch un-depressed,
 # Troubleshooting
 ## Always-on +5V Troubleshooting
 ### No voltage